 PS: The word-geek in me just loves the titles in this series!

-Author Information: Bernadette Pajer is a graduate of the University of Washington and a proud member of Mystery Writers of America, Sisters in Crime, Northwest Science Writers, and the Seattle7Writers.org.
-Research is Pajer’s favorite activity, and she happily delves into Seattle’s past and the early days of electrical invention as she plots Professor Bradshaw’s investigations.
+Bernadette Pajer is a graduate of the University of Washington and a proud member of Mystery Writers of America, Sisters in Crime, Northwest Science Writers, and the Seattle7Writers.org.
+Research is Pajer’s favourite activity, and she happily delves into Seattle’s past and the early days of electrical invention as she plots Professor Bradshaw’s investigations.
 Pajer lives in the Seattle area with her husband and son.

-– Check out Bernadette Pajer’s official Professor Bradshaw Mysteries website where she displays a lovely collection of black and white photographs of the scenes and places depicted in the novel in the early 1900s, and links to information about that period.
+– Check out Bernadette Pajer’s Professor Bradshaw Mysteries website where she displays a lovely collection of black and white photographs of the scenes and places depicted in the novel in the early 1900s and links to information about that period.

 * My receiving a copy of this book free for review purposes did not influence the opinions expressed in my review.